 It is very easy for the male brain to become overly focused on the left-hand, to the detriment of all the things that come primarily from the right-arm (such as sound quality, colours, dynamics, musicality etc).
 We can see this same tendency in pianists: there are those (usually men) who can play thousands of notes very fast and with absolute accuracy, but will play all of them with very little sensitivity, and then there are those pianists (often women) who play much fewer notes, but for whom every note is a jewel of expressivity and sensitivity.
 The greatest musicians combine both skills !

 One of the reasons we might tend to focus our attention so much on the left-hand is that it is so much easier to see and hear what is going on with that hand than with the right-hand.
-Each note from the lefthand is a clear objective that we can work on, whereas with the right-hand the information flow – both visual and auditory – is more continuous and much more complex to observe, with less discrete moments to focus our attention on.
+Each note from the left-hand is a clear objective that we can work on, whereas with the right-hand the information flow – both visual and auditory – is more continuous and much more complex to observe, with fewer discrete moments to focus our attention on.
 Is it any wonder that the more mathematical, left-hand-oriented string players tend to be quite good at Stravinsyesque spiccato, because in spiccato, finally, the right hand is also working with discrete entities!

 The visual difficulties in observing our right hand/arm while we are playing also favour a bias towards giving our attention to the lefthand.
 The lefthand is sufficiently compact that, while playing, we can easily focus our eyes on it.
 In contrast to this is the situation of the righthand/arm which is so big, with movements so large, that it just doesn’t fit into our own field of vision while we are playing.
 This means that if we want to focus on our right-arm/hand while we are playing we need to decide which part of it we will focus on: the hand/wrist, the point of contact or the tip.